Romanx/blog/input/posts/advent-of-code-2021-day-9.md

 So to get our shiny ⭐ for the day.
 We have to order the basins we found by their size going from largest to smallest, take the top 3 and then multiply their sizes together.
-I'm using aggregate here for the multipliaction but a loop works just as well.
+I'm using aggregate here for the multiplication but a loop works just as well.

 ```csharp
 var sizes = basins